The 12 disciples of Jesus / (Apostles) name list in the Bible are as follows:

 Simon was another obscured disciple of Jesus and there is not much more to be said about him.

 Judas son of James one of the 12 disciples of Jesus was also called Jude Thaddaeus or Judas Thaddaeus.
-Sometimes he is identified with Jude Jesus' brother, but Judas the son of James is not to be confused with Judas Iscariot.
+Sometimes he is identified with Jude Jesus' brother, but Judas the son of James is not to be confused with Judas Iscariot who betrayed Jesus Christ.

-Jude born 1st century AD at Galilee and he died 1st century at Armenia.
+Jude was born 1st century AD at Galilee and he died also 1st century at Armenia.

 His name Jude/Judas is mentioned 6 times in the New Testament.
 (Not Iscariot.)